 Microsoft Surface devices have been known to be the perfect laptop replacements.
-If you are a Microsoft Surface device owner, then here is a great Diagnostic Toolkit to help you check the health of your device.
+If you are a Microsoft Surface device owner, then here is a great Diagnostic Toolkit to help you check the health of your device and run hardware diagnostics on Surface.

 The Microsoft Surface Diagnostic Toolkit is a lightweight, portable diagnostic tool that runs through a suite of tests to diagnose the hardware of Surface devices.
 Weighing less than 3 MB, the tool does not require any installation and can run from a USB stick or over the network.
-Moreover, it runs a comprehensive series of tests covering all hardware aspects of your device to bring out any errors / issues that a user may not be aware of.
+Moreover, it runs a comprehensive series of tests covering all hardware aspects of your device to bring out any errors/issues that a user may not be aware of.
+It will work on Surface devices running Windows 10, Windows 10 Pro, or Windows 10 S.

 Microsoft Surface Diagnostic Toolkit